 The Audo beautifully unites work, design, hospitality and community under one roof: café, restaurant, a hotel residence, concept store, material library, creative work and event space.

-“As a multifaceted concept, The Audo’s hybrid presence calls for a consistent and distinguished brand identity architecture.
-It curates, encourages and celebrates through its visual communication,” said Benja Pavlin, the Graphic Designer at Studio8585.
+“As a multifaceted concept, The Audo’s hybrid presence calls for a consistent and distinguished brand identity architecture,” said Benja Pavlin, the Graphic Designer at Studio8585.

 Brand Concept & Inspiration